 9. Vitamin D

-Vitamin D helps immune cells make antibodies that fight off respiratory illness, and has even been effective in combating tuberculosis and influenza [source].
+Vitamin D helps immune cells make antibodies that fight off respiratory illness, and has even been effective in combating influenza [source].
+Lower levels of vitamin D seem to correlate with more upper respiratory infections, so it’s a good idea to get your levels checked if you are suffering from more than the usual numbers of yearly cold and flu episodes.

 Buy it: NatureWise Vitamin D3